wangonya/wangonya.com/content/blog/arrow-this.md

 Calling `brunch.order()` will return
 `"I'll have the Dim sum with Jasmine tea please."`

-Let\'s edit that and use an arrow function for `order:`:
+Let's edit that and use an arrow function for `order:`:

 ```javascript
 const brunch = {